 Suspended students must sit out one long term (fall, spring, or the entire summer session).
 After the student has completed the suspension period, he or she must request re-admission and obtain advising with Educational Planning, Counseling, & Completion before being eligible to enroll again.
 The College will notify students placed on academic suspension by mail or email that they have been suspended.
 Students may appeal their suspension as described below when extenuating circumstances exist.

 San Jacinto College students on academic suspension who have not completed their term of suspension may appeal for immediate reinstatement when truly extenuating circumstances exist.
-Request for Appeal of Suspension forms are available in the Educational Planning, Counseling, & Completion office on each campus.
+Request for Appeal of Suspension forms are available in the Educational Planning, Counseling, & Completion Office on each campus.
 If the Appeals Committee approves the request, the Committee will prescribe specific conditions for enrollment.
 These conditions may include limits on classes or the number of hours the student may take, specific grades the student must attain (e.g., C or above; student may not withdraw), requirements for periodic progress reports from the instructor(s) involved, and mandatory follow-up counseling.
 Students who agree to the conditions of enrollment as defined by the Committee will be allowed to re-enroll on suspension override.
-Failure to meet the terms of the contract will result in immediate execution of the suspension stipulations with no refund of tuition and fees and without further appeal.
-If the Committee on one campus denies the suspension appeal, the denial is effective on all three San Jacinto College campuses.
+Failure to meet the terms of the contract will result in immediate execution of the suspension stipulations with no refund of tuition and charges and without further appeal.
+If the Committee on one campus denies the suspension appeal, the denial is effective on all San Jacinto College campuses.

 Re-enrollment after Suspension

 Once the term of suspension has elapsed, students may apply for readmission.
 The academic status of suspension will prevent registration until mandatory advising has been completed with Educational Planning, Counseling, & Completion.
-Students enrolling after their suspension period on academic probation, who achieve an overall institution GPA of 2.0 or greater, will be considered in Good Standing.
+Students enrolling after their suspension period on academic probation, who achieve an overall institution GPA of 2.0 or greater, will be considered in good standing.
 Students who achieve a term GPA of 2.0 or better but who do not raise their overall institution GPA of 2.0 or better will continue on academic probation.